Emma Thynn, Marchioness of Bath: Career

 In August 2024, Thynn took part in the nineteenth series of Celebrity MasterChef on BBC One, where she was eliminated in the third heat.
 The same year, Emma was announced as an ambassador for Victoria’s Secret.
-The campaign featuring Thynn was filmed at Longleat, her family’s estate in Wiltshire.
+The campaign featuring Thynn was filmed at Longleat, her family's estate in Wiltshire.
 Her appointment was part of the company’s broader efforts to update its brand image.

-In 2025, Emma was named "Best Hostess" in Tatler's Country House Awards.
+In 2025, Thynn was named "Best Hostess" in Tatler's Country House Awards.
+In 2026, Thynn joined the cast of the reality television series Ladies of London: The New Reign, which premiered on Bravo on March 5, 2026.